pce-uw-jscript400/w2-express/readme.md

 * **Question:** What are headers?
 What values do you recognize?

 * **Your Answer:** Headers are like meta data information about the request.
-I recognize Content-Type, content-length and date as being fairly standard params.
+I recognize Content-Type, content-length and date as being fairly standard parameters.

 ---